Banstead War Memorial.

 Edwin Hayward married Edith Mary Bray in 1911 and their marriage was registered at Hitchin.

-They lived at Bynebarrow, 45 Fiddicroft Avenue Banstead.
+They lived at Bynebarrow, 45 Fiddicroft Avenue.
+Banstead.

 Alec as he was known, and his brother Antony were twins born in Wallington, Surrey, on 22nd April, 1915.
 They grew up roaming the countryside around there and both had a great interest in birds, butterflies and reptiles.
-Alec would have liked to have been a botanist but in those days with not a great deal of money about he needed a proper job and was trained to be a dentist.
+Alec would have liked to have been a botanist but in those days with not a great deal of money about he needed a proper job and was trained to be an optician.
 Antony took a job in a bank as a runner, taking messages about from office to office through the city alleyways.

 They both joined the RAF when war broke out.
 Antony went on to fly Hamdens, and was the only survivor of a Hamden bombing raid, shot down over Belgium in August 1941, He was taken prisoner and spent the rest of the war in hospitals and then POW camps, Sagan and then Lubeck until his release in 1945.
+(Antony's story is recorded in full in the War Memories Section as he survived the war).

-Gold represents the value of the life, and Fish, the sea.
+F/Sgt Hayward was awarded the Distinguished Flying Medal for saving the crew of the stricken plane and he also became a member of The Goldfish Club.
+Gold represents the value of the life, and fish represents the sea.
 It is an exclusive club for airmen who owed their lives to their life jacket, dinghy, etc.

 Flying Officer Leslie Alec Hayward is believed to have been lost on operations with 58 Squadron (RAF Coastal Command) flying Handley Page Halifaxes from RAF St Davids in Wales in 1944.
 His plane was possibly known as Archangel.